Yamson7090/MediaPlayer_by_text_display/README.md

 **DON'T PRESS ENTER IN config.txt.**

-Before beginning,you should download Ffmpeg and add the file bin to the system PATH.
+Before beginning,you should download Ffmpeg and add the folder "bin" to the system PATH.